-47 In an early years setting, this is a requirement where it pertains to the regulatory definition of 'the premises' (only those areas where the early years service is provided).
+Where individuals other than members of staff reside on or in the vicinity of the premises, providers must show that they have fully assessed any risks the individuals may pose to children.
+In a regulated setting, this is a regulatory requirement.
+In an early years setting, this is a requirement where it relates to the regulatory definition of 'the premises' (that is, only those areas where the early years service is provided).